codecavan/ScholarScraper/README.md

 Google Scholar data can be a great choice for businesses that specifically want to access quality researched based content available on the internet.

+# Key Features

+    Author Information: Retrieve basic details such as name, position, email, and published content.
+    Article Extraction: Utilize Parsel for efficient extraction of article details, including title, authors, publication information, and citation counts.
+    Citation Statistics: Collect citation statistics, h-index, i10-index, and a graphical representation of citations over the years.
+    Additional Author Details: Gather additional details like affiliation, email, website, interests, and a thumbnail image.

 What this project does:

 1) Existing code for BeautifulSoup